Vietnam is world renowned for their delectable cuisine, pristine coastlines, and of course the beauty of their women.

-With that being said however, the girls in the north have paler skin and are taller then their southern counterparts on average.
+With that being said however, the girls in the north have paler skin and are taller than their southern counterparts on average.
 Expect the girls to sport a similar look more in line with the Chinese in Hanoi.

-Many people claim that the girls in the north look better then the ones in the south.
+Many people claim that the girls in the north look better than the ones in the south.
 For me, I find both groups of girls equally as attractive and have their own unique charm to them.

 The girls in the north tend to be quite well educated but a bit frugal when it comes to spending.
-In addition, expect the girls to be much more conservative and conforming to tradition then the girls from Ho Chi Minh City.
+In addition, expect the girls to be much more conservative and conforming to tradition than the girls from Ho Chi Minh City.

 To learn more about the local Vietnamese dating culture, click here to read this article that I wrote.

 Da nang is the 6th largest city in Vietnam and is situated along the coast in central Vietnam.
-If your into spear fishing or just relaxing on the beach then Da Nang may be your cup of tea.
+If you’re into spear fishing or just relaxing on the beach then Da Nang may be your cup of tea.

 The city experiences a much milder climate as it is near the sea.
 Expect a lot of rainfall while living here though.
 If you hate the heat and you hate the cold, then Da Nang may be the perfect compromise between the too.

 I remember the first time I arrived in Da Nang from the airport.
 I was immediately smitten with the mild temperature.
 Coming from what felt like a hot oven in Ho Chi Minh City, it was a huge relief for me.

 Cost of Living